 This command replenishes data from prefetch into PCM buffer RAM.
-If data space has ended, or PCM buffer is full, command does nothing.
+If input data has depleted, or PCM buffer is full, command does nothing.

 Use this command in interrupt handler to regularly replenish data so that wave playback continues without interruptions.